mjosaarinen/lwaes_isa/README.md

 of AES-GCM using the [bitmanip](https://github.com/riscv/riscv-bitmanip) (B) extension.
 Pseudocode for a relevant subset of instructions is contained in source file [bitmanip.c](bitmanip.c), with prototypes in [bitmanip.h](bitmanip.h).
-These are almost directly lifted directly from the current draft specification.
+These are almost directly lifted from the current draft specification.
 The instructions relevant to GCM are the Carry-Less Multiply instructions `CMUL[H][W]` and also the Generalized Reverse `GREV[W]`.
 The `[W]` suffix indicates a 64-bit word size variant that is available only in RV64.

 The low-level functions that use these instructions are emulated by [rv32_ghash.c](rv32_ghash.c) and [rv64_ghash.c](rv64_ghash.c).
 I've verified